 Harbour’s services vary depending upon the area in which you live so you need to contact us to see what is available in your area.

 Our main area of work on abusive behaviours is with men who have been abusive to a female partner.

 How do I join?

-You can contact us directly and arrange an initial meeting or you can be referred from an agency such as Social Services or CAFCASS.
+You can contact us directly and arrange an initial meeting or you can be referred from an agency such as Social Services.
 We will invite you to meet with one of our team to discuss the changes you want to make.